 In recent years, much of the illegal wildlife trade has moved online.
-To combat this growing threat and provide law enforcement and consumers alike with an important tool, SEE Turtles is working to create Shell Alert.
-This app will work like facial recognition programs to identify illegal hawksbill turtle products from legal products made from plastic or bull's horn.
-Bently Foundation awarded SEE Turtles with a $100,000 grant to develop Shell Alert in 2021.
+To combat this growing threat and provide law enforcement and consumers alike with an important tool, SEE Turtles is working to create SEE Shell.
+This app will work like facial recognition programs to distinguish illegal hawksbill turtle products from legal products made from plastic or bull's horn.
+Bently Foundation awarded SEE Turtles with a $100,000 grant to develop SEE Shell in 2021.

 Photo Credits: 1st by Julie Suess, last by Nel Ever Osborn